NeriSal/Normal-Maps-for-Sprite3D-Plugin/README.md

 # Normal Maps for Sprite3D Plugin
- A Godot4 plugin that helps whith creating a Sprite3D with normal maps and animations
+ A Godot4 plugin that helps with creating a Sprite3D with normal maps and animations